ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Multi-tracks

 Many conferences now follow a "multi-track" format.
-TBC
+This can allow you to accept more talks than you originally had planned for.
+Be aware however that complexity of running a multi-track conference increases greatly with each additional track, [workshop](#workshops), or [village](#villages).
+Not every conference needs multiple tracks and, while it might be disappointing to reject speakers, sometimes the simplicity of having a single track is appealing.

 ## Publicity